MadIceTea/website-personal/content/about.md

 ## Setup

 This site was made with the static-website generator [Hugo](http://gohugo.io/), which is built in [Go](http://golang.org/).
+Additionally, [Sveltia content management system (CMS)](https://github.com/sveltia/sveltia-cms/) was installed onto the site, in order to facilitate the quicker editing and publication of existing and soon-to-be published web pages and blog entries.
+(Previously, [Forestry CMS](https://app.forestry.io) had assisted in this website's page and post creation.)

 The ['coder' theme](https://themes.gohugo.io/hugo-coder/) was used to make this website, and various members from the ['Engineering Students' Discord server](https://discord.gg/EngineeringStudents) helped debug some early issues.
 They have since contributed to some of the site design, header debugging, and resume reviews.
 Many thanks to them all.

-Currently, [Forestry CMS](https://app.forestry.io) is powering this website's page and post creation.